Almost no one buys from your website on the first visit. It takes multiple interactions.

 Examples of Lead Magnets that are crushing it

-Now that we’ve gone through everything you need to know to create a compelling lead magnet, let’s look at real life examples.
+Now that we’ve gone through everything you need to know to create a compelling lead magnet, let’s look at real-life examples.

 I’ll walk through what I think each one is doing well.
 From there, you can apply the same learnings to your efforts and reap the rewards.

-In a semi famous lead magnet, Digital Marketer got over 35,000 leads in sixty days.
+In a semi-famous lead magnet, Digital Marketer got over 35,000 leads in sixty days.
 Now, Digital Marketer is a large website.
 Though the lead magnet is on point, the results are a function of their traffic numbers.
 What’s more important to you are the principles behind their lead magnet.

 This lead magnet from Amy Porterfield only shows up on a specific page.
 The post that introduces a podcast episode focused on list building.
 This lightbox is, in essence, a well-designed content upgrade.
-It’s the natural progression to the podcast episode and comes off as a n- brainer to most people viewing the page.
+It’s the natural progression to the podcast episode and comes off as a no brainer to most people viewing the page.

 The Groove blog is divided into multiple sections.
 They have a standard customer service section that’s geared towards helping their customers get the most out of their product.
 They also have a blog that focuses on the lessons they’ve learned as a startup.

-The first lead magnet focuses on their customer service blog.
+The first lead magnet focuses on its customer service blog.
 The second one, the one responsible for the majority of their subscribers, focuses on the lessons they share and what you stand to gain if you join.
 It’s an easy sell to business owners.